Photo by Yana Climb

 • Political campaigns or advocacy

-• Land endowment, acquisitions, or easements
+• Land endowments, acquisitions, or easements

 • Salaries, stipends, or general operating costs